piyushag/hello-docusaurus/docs/hello.md

 :::tip[Tip 1]

-Drive slow to maximize fuel efficiency.
+Drive slow to maximize fuel efficiency and have more fun while driving.

 :::